Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * Footer has a same color scheme as a navigation bar to keep the web site consistency.

-  * It also provides Logo that is linked to the landing page and socail madia links which will open in a new window.
+  * It also provides logo that is linked to the landing page and social media links which will open in a new window.

-  * It also has a disclailer line that disappears with the screen size is smaller to avoid conggestion.
+  * It also has a disclailer line that disappears with the screen size is smaller to avoid congestion.

 * Landing Page